anvilproject/anvil-portal/content/learn/learn.md

 In general, to perform an analysis in a workspace,  you set up the data and workflows you require and then launch a cloud environment to execute the analysis over the data and write out results to the workspace storage bucket.

-You may start with a blank workspace, but typically you will start by cloning a workspace containing the data or analysis you require
+You may start with a blank workspace, but typically you will start by cloning a workspace containing the data or analysis you require.

 ### Workspace Types